 Cost and Aid

-What one family perceives as affordable may seem out of reach for another.
-But through generous financial aid packages, scholarships, federal and state grants, and work study programs, we'll work with you to develop a plan that meets your needs.
+Through generous scholarships, grants, and work study programs, we'll work with you to develop a financial aid package that meets your needs and your budget.

 A St. Ambrose Education is definitely worth it.

-You may qualify for a scholarship due to your talent in athletics.
-The award varies and is based on performance and ability.
-Contact us to see if you're eligible.
+You may qualify for a scholarship for your talent and ability in athletics.
+Awards vary and are based on performance and ability.

 Financial Aid Information